-NTAW conducted a staff culture survey during the year and will continue to do so on an annual basis.
+NTAW conducted a staff engagement survey during the year and will continue to do so on an annual basis.
 These surveys provide an opportunity to assess and receive feedback from all team members across the Group as to whether ethical and compliant behaviour is evident across the Company.
-As a result of the 2022 survey, we (amongst other initiatives) will be introducing Pulse Surveys, which are in addition to the annual staff culture surveys, to allow NTAW to obtain more frequent feedback and be able to address any employee concerns on a timely basis.
+Based on the results of the surveys, People and Culture along with senior management will develop initiatives to address any employee concerns.